akash-network/community/sig-community/README.md

 ---
-title: "Communuty Special Interest Group"
+title: "Community Special Interest Group"
 date: 2023-1-09T00:19:20-08:00
 ---

-# Akash Network - Communuty Special Interest Group (SIG)
+# Akash Network - Community Special Interest Group (SIG)

 \<add description of the sig. what does it cover etc>